enricocid/Music-Player-GO/README.md

 ### Minimal code:

 - Based on nothing: it was written from scratch besides few snippets here and there;

-- Dependencies used:
+### Dependencies used:

-  - Sliding up panel by @umano opportunely modified (https://github.com/umano/AndroidSlidingUpPanel) (lightened and with deprecated methods replaced);
   - Android Support Library v4;
+  - RecyclerView v7;

+  - Sliding up panel by @umano opportunely modified by Me (https://github.com/umano/AndroidSlidingUpPanel) (lightened and with deprecated methods replaced);
-  - Alphabetic Index Fast Scroller by @myinnos opportunely modified to be shown/hidden on RecyclerView's scroll (https://github.com/myinnos/AlphabetIndex-Fast-Scroll-RecyclerView);
+  - Alphabetic Index Fast Scroller by @myinnos opportunely modified by Me to be shown/hidden on RecyclerView's scroll (https://github.com/myinnos/AlphabetIndex-Fast-Scroll-RecyclerView);

 ### Other features: